Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Read merging and length filtering

-Read merging in the vAMPirus workflow is performed by vsearch and afterwards, reads are trimmed to the expected amplicon length (--maxLen) and any reads with lengths below the user specified minimum read length (--minLen).
-There are three parameters that you can edit to influence this segment of vAMPirus.
+Read merging in the vAMPirus workflow is performed by vsearch and afterwards, reads are trimmed to the expected amplicon length (--maxLen) and any reads with lengths below the user specified minimum read length (--minLen) are discarded.
+There are five parameters that you can edit to influence this segment of vAMPirus.
 If we look at lines 26-33:

         // Merged read length filtering parameters

-        // Minimum merged read length - reads below the specified maximum read length will be used for counts only minLen="400"
+            // Minimum merged read length - reads with lengths greater than minLen and below the specified maximum read length will be used for counts only minLen="400"
-        // Maximum merged read length - reads with length equal to the specified max read length will be used to generate uniques and ASVs maxLen="422"
+            // Maximum merged read length - reads with length equal to the specified max read length will be used to generate uniques and ASVs (safe to set at expected amplicon size to start) maxLen="420"
-        // Maximum expected error for vsearch merge command maxEE="1"
+            // Maximum expected error for vsearch merge command - vsearch discard sequences with more than the speciﬁed number of expected errors maxEE="3"
+            // Maximum number of non-matching nucleotides allowed in overlap region diffs="20"
+            // Maximum number of "N"'s in a sequence - if above the specified value, sequence will be discarded maxn="20"

 The user can edit the minimum length (--minLen) for reads to be used for counts table generation, maximum length (--maxLen) for reads used to generate uniques and subsequent ASVs, and the expected error rate (--maxEE) for overlapping region of reads during read merging with vsearch.
 The values above are default and should be edited before running your data with --Analyze.

 This is where the DataCheck report is very useful, you can review the report and see the number of reads that merge per library and you can edit the expected error value to be less stringent if needed.
 The DataCheck report also contains a read length distribution that you can use to select an ideal maximum/minimum read length.

-## Amplicon Sequence Variants, AminoTypes and Operational Taxonomic Units
+## Amplicon Sequence Variants, AminoTypes and Clustering

 The goal of vAMPirus was to make it easy for the user to analyze their data is many different ways to potentially reveal patterns that would have been missed if limited to one method/pipeline.